 About the Yadavalli Lab

-ANTIMICROBIAL STRESS RESPONSES IN BACTERIA
+ANTIMICROBIAL STRESS RESPONSE IN BACTERIA

 Bacteria must quickly sense and adapt to a variety of challenging environments.
 Stress response networks that are meant to protect the bacterial cells are also increasingly found to contribute to the rise of antimicrobial resistance.
 Antimicrobial resistance is an alarming problem of the present and future.
 Understanding the biochemical and regulatory pathways that underlie this resistance is of utmost importance to tackle the growing threat of untreatable multidrug-resistant bacterial infections.
 In our previous work, we found that treating E. coli with sublethal concentrations of an antimicrobial peptide (C18G) causes cells to filament.
 This filamentation is dependent on the PhoQ/PhoP two-component signaling network, important for survival in response to signals such as low magnesium, acidic pH, osmotic upshift, and the presence of cationic antimicrobial peptides, and regulates virulence in E. coli, Salmonella, and related bacteria.
 This work demonstrates that the block in cell division is not due to cell wall/membrane damage induced by the antimicrobial peptide, but instead the result of a high stimulus through this two-component system.
 Filamentation is mediated by an enzyme, QueE, which participates in the biosynthesis of a tRNA modification called queuosine (Q).
 We are currently investigating the details of the mechanism of cell division inhibition by QueE in response to antimicrobial peptide stress.